dagu-org/dagu/docs/source/faq.rst

 By default, the execution history data is retained for 30 days.
 However, you can customize this setting by modifying the `histRetentionDays` field in a YAML file.

-How to Use Specific Host and Port eor `dagu server`?
+How to Use Specific Host and Port or `dagu server`?
 -----------------------------------------------------

 To configure the host and port for `dagu server`, you can set the environment variables `DAGU_HOST` and `DAGU_PORT`.
 Refer to the :ref:`Configuration Options` for more details.